|4:30 pm - 5:30 pm|

 I retired from the telecommunication industry where I had the opportunity to contribute in the following roles: Lineman, Cable Splicer, Technical Instructor for IBEW, Learning Facilitator at the New England Telephone Quality Institute in Boston, and the New England Technician Learning Coordinator for the NYNEX five state network.

 I spent many years working as a volunteer with several human services agencies.
-Upon retirement, and while still teaching at two colleges, I worked as a community organizer for New Hampshire Citizen Action.
-Later I became a homeless outreach and learning coordinator for New Hampshire’s oldest Human Service agency.
+Upon retirement, and while still teaching at two colleges, I was a Community Organizer for the consumer advocacy group New Hampshire Citizen Action.
+Later I served as a Homeless Outreach and Learning Coordinator for New Hampshire’s oldest Human Service agency, Child and Family Services of NH

-Some of the courses that I have taught are: English Composition, The History of Social Movements in the United States, The History of Human Services in America, Introduction to Human Services, Contemporary Social Problems, and Marriage and Family.
+Some of the courses that I have taught are: English Composition, The History of Social Movements in the United States, The History of Human Services in America, Introduction to Human Services, Contemporary Social Problems, and Marriage and Family, HIV/AIDS and the Drug Crisis in Florida, Building Stronger Families and Communities, Dual Diagnosis, Social Services and The Disenfranchised.

 I believe that we all learn differently, and experience life differently so it is necessary to utilize various methods to create an exciting and positive learning environment.
 I achieve learning objectives through lectures, discussions, small group participation, and student’s individual exploration of topics.
 To supplement classroom activities, I often utilize music, video and film media, and contemporary subject literature, as well as guest speakers, if available.